Skip to content

 Mileage allowances on lease cars are typically set to several thousand per year or for the entirety of the lease.
 For example you might have a mileage allowance of 12500 miles yearly or 37500 miles for a 3 year lease.

 Likewise, the charges for the penalties for exceeding the limit vary depending on the dealer.
-The charge is set at a certain amount for very additional mile beyond the limit.
-The more luxurious your vehicle, the more expensive the penalties fees applied.
-This ensure luxury vehicles maintain their value.
+The charge is set at a certain amount for every additional mile beyond the limit.
+The more luxurious your vehicle, the more expensive the penalties and fees applied.
+This ensures luxury vehicles maintain their value.

 Disposition fees

-Most people forget about this charge, or didn’t even know about it to begin with.
-This fee is charged to anyone whose lease is over but doesn’t buy the car.
+Most people forget about this charge or don’t even know about it to begin with.
+This fee is charged to anyone whose lease is over but who doesn’t buy the car.

 Lease end and your credit